Quick answer

 Understanding how the system actually works takes 10 minutes.
-Not understanding it on your first week costs PLN 266 and a frustrating argument you will not win.
+Not understanding it on your first week costs a significant fine and a frustrating argument you will not win.

 The Validation Rule — This Is Where Most Fines Happen

-Every single-use ticket must be validated in the yellow validator machines inside the tram or bus immediately upon boarding — before you sit down, before the vehicle moves.
+Every single-use ticket must be validated in the the validation machines inside the vehicle.
 The validator stamps the ticket with the date and time.
 An unvalidated ticket is an invalid ticket regardless of when it was purchased, where it was purchased, or how much it cost.

 Trams in Kraków have multiple entry doors.
 Not all doors have validators immediately adjacent.
 If you board through a rear door and a validator is not immediately visible, move to find one before the tram moves.
 An inspector who boards at the next stop will treat an unvalidated ticket as no ticket.